-Rapid urbanization in Latin America has historically been characterized by social inequality.
+Rapid urbanization in Latin America is historically characterized by social inequality.
 At the same time, a belief in social mobility despite existing hierarchies provided a fundamental acceptance of the "order" of the status quo.
-But 1980s-era structural adjustment programs throughout the region, which further inserted Latin American cities into global markets, significantly exacerbated processes of social exclusion and undermined expectations of social mobility.
+But, 1980s-era structural adjustment programs throughout the region, which further inserted Latin American cities into global markets, significantly exacerbated processes of social exclusion and undermined expectations of social mobility.
 At present, increasing social exclusion feeds the growth of the informal economy, and in-migration to cities is rapidly expanding urban populations in ways exceeding the capacity of cities to absorb them.
 Social exclusion has now become a critical problem for the future of Latin American cities and is correlated with another major concern: pervasive violence.

 FLACSO-Costa Rica has undertaken a multi-year program of research, application, and dissemination, in coordination with CLALS and FLACSO-El Salvador, to address why urban communities within Central America that are characterized by similar conditions of social exclusion face varying levels of violence.
 The team hypothesized that communities with greater organizational capacity also plan more effectively to reduce the probability of violence.